harvard-huit/salesforce-person-updates/README.md

 The part that is not documented well (read: at all) in Salesforce docs is that the reference field needs to have a `__r` on the end of it (for custom lookup fields), not `__c`.
 As far as I've seen, you can't find "`lookup_field_name__r`" anywhere in Salesforce, you just have to know to replace the `c` with an `r`.
 See the [docs for simple-salesforce](https://github.com/simple-salesforce/simple-salesforce#using-bulk) to see the literal only place I found this referenced.

+#### Aggregate queries

+Aggregate queries are not supported for large data sets (larger than the LIMIT).
+The bulk api can be enabled to use aggregate queries, but a REST call will fail if there isn't a limit (if it relies on a queryMore() in the simple-salesforce)

 #### Examples

 ##### Synchronous